Elk Management Tours

 Consider spending the night at Chief Logan Lodge.
 Call 304-855-6100 to reserve a room and ask for a room rate discount.

-Times: Morning tours start at 5:30 a.m.
+Time: Morning tours start at 5:30 a.m.
 Evening tours start at 4 p.m.
+Tours last 4 hours.

 Location: Tours depart from and return to Chief Logan Lodge.

 Cost: $34 — includes transportation, breakfast or snack, guide and support staff, interpretative presentation and a souvenir.

 Age: Tours limited to guests age 12 and older

 Attire: Closed-toed, sturdy footwear and long pants are suggested, due to hiking during the tour.
 Scented products, such as perfume, cologne, are discouraged.

 Capacity: The maximum tour guest capacity is 12.

 Other: Guests are not allowed to bring food or pets.
 Wearing masks isn’t required but appreciated when traveling in the van to the management area.
 Hand sanitizer will be available.